 The Singapore Companies Act provides that a shareholder is entitled to attend any general meeting and speak on any resolution put before the general meeting.
 The holder of a share may vote on a resolution before a general meeting of the company if the share confers on the holder a right to vote on that resolution.
 Unless otherwise required by law or by our constitution, resolutions put forth at general meetings may be decided by ordinary resolution, requiring the affirmative vote of a simple majority of the shareholders present in person or represented by proxy at the meeting and entitled to vote on the resolution.
 An ordinary resolution suffices, for example, for appointments of directors (unless the constitution otherwise provides).
 A special resolution, requiring an affirmative vote of not less than three-fourths of the shareholders present in person or represented by proxy at the meeting and entitled to vote on the resolution, is necessary for certain matters under Singapore law, such as an alteration of our constitution.
-We must give at least 21 days' notice in writing for every general meeting convened for the purpose of passing a special resolution.
-General meetings convened for the purpose of passing ordinary resolutions generally require at least 14 days' notice in writing.
-A shareholder entitled to attend and vote at a meeting of the company, or at a meeting of any class of shareholders of the company, shall be entitled to appoint another person or persons, whether a shareholder of the company or not, as the shareholder's proxy to attend and vote instead of the shareholder at the meeting.
-Under the Singapore Companies Act, a proxy appointed to attend and vote instead of the shareholder shall also have the same right as the shareholder to speak at the meeting, but unless the constitution of the company otherwise provides, (i) a proxy shall not be entitled to vote except on a poll, (ii) a shareholder shall not be entitled to oppoint more than two proxies to attend and vote at the same meeting and (iii)
+We must give at least 21 days' notice in writing for every general meeting convened for the purpose of passing ordinary resolutions generally require at least 14 days' notice in writing.
+A shareholder entitled to attend and vote at a meeting of the company, or at a meeting of any class of shareholders of the company, shall be entitled to appoint another person or persons, whether a shareholder of the company or not, as the shareholder shall also have the same right as the shareholder to speak at the meeting.
+Under the Singapore Companies Act, a proxy appointed to attend and vote instead of the shareholder shall not be entitled to appoint more than two proxies to attend and vote at the same meeting and (iii) where a shareholder appoints two proxies, the appointment shall be invalid unless the shareholder specifies the proportions of his holdings to be represented by each proxy.